 Something as simple as centering something in the middle of a container was problematic before the addition of flexbox.
-It still is for older browsers which don’t fully support the display: flex CSS specification.
+It still is for older browsers that don’t fully support the display: flex CSS specification.
 Before we get into the quirky cases, let’s see how we solve vertical centering with flexbox:

 If you know the height of the panel you want to center you can do something like:

 If your browser doesn’t support calc, there are other ways to do it such as using line-height (which works only for text) or using display: table-cell.
-Obviously, these are a bit hackish.

 Yes, HTML behaves quite unexpectedly if you are coming from something like WPF.
-As long as you are aware of some of the gotchas of the spec and the differences between browser implementations, developing in it is actually quite pleasurable.
+As long as you are aware of some of the gotchas of the spec and the differences between browser implementations, developing in it is quite pleasurable.